particle-iot/docs/firmware/firmware.md

 }
 ```
 **NOTE:**
-the parameter for millis is an unsigned long, errors may be generated if a programmer tries to do math with other datatypes such as ints.
+the parameter for millis is an unsigned long, errors may be generated if a programmer tries to do math with other data types such as ints.

 ### delayMicroseconds()